10 min read

 Veja is a French-based sneaker company launched in 2004 by Sebastien Kopp and Francois-Ghislain Morillion, who dreamed of deconstructing and reimagining a symbolic piece of apparel: the sneaker.

-The company sources Fair Trade and organic raw materials; high-quality recycled materials, sustainably sourced leather, organic cotton, and more.
+The company sources fair trade and organic raw materials, such as high-quality recycled materials, sustainably sourced leather, organic cotton, and more.

 Being considered by many to be the first truly sustainable sneaker brand globally, this company puts transparency and sustainability first.
 This is emblematic in one of their widely used slogans, ‘Transparency is the Future.’